Anon-Planet/thgtoa/chatrooms-rules.md

 #### Ban Appeals:<a name="appeals"></a>

 Everyone has a right to appeal a ban.
 Depending on the gravity of the offense, serious offenders will need an admin to judge.
 Small offenders can be judged by moderators.
 If an appeal is granted, it doesn't mean the convictions are dropped.
-The person appealing might be granted release on probation and might be re-banned on any violation.

 In all cases: **Contact the mods or admins of the room in question to state your case for appealing.**